FlyingWorkshop/FlyingWorkshop/README.md

 ### Hi there 👋

 My name is Logan.
 Thanks for stopping by!
-I love looking at the world through math and creating cool graphs on Desmos.
-Here's a cool GIF of a graph that I'm particularly proud of:
+As a reward, here's a cool graph I made on Desmos:
 ![Alt Text](https://github.com/FlyingWorkshop/Desmos-Creations/blob/main/complex_phase_spiral.gif)
 Please feel free to explore the repos and reach out to me if you want to discuss anything!
 <!--